 Reviewed and contributions made by Anne Kender, PT, DPT, c/NDT and Pediatric Physical Therapist

 When a child learns to walk, instinctively, they will begin walking with their feet flat on the ground.
-As they practice, it’s not uncommon for them to move back and forth between toe walking and walking flat footed.
+As they practice, it’s not uncommon for them to move back and forth between toe walking and walking heel to toe.
 But if your child is still toe walking after the age of two, it’s recommended to talk to your pediatrician.
 They may then recommend seeing a physical therapist if toe walking persists.

 Get Your Free Physical Therapy Screening

-Want to discover how you or your child can benefit from physical therapy?
+Want to discover how you or your child can benefit from physical therapy for toe walking?
 Get a free screening and let us help you start the path to recovery today.

 GET MY COMPLIMENTARY SCREENING

 There are several reasons that children begin walking on their toes.
-Simply put, some children may feel more stable on their toes than flat footed.
+Simply put, some children may feel more stable on their toes than walking heel to toe.
 If sensory reasons are the cause, the child may have difficulty tolerating pressure through their heels.
 They may also prefer the sensations they receive from their joints locking out.
 Another reason a child may walk on their toes is due to a lack of range of motion in their calf muscles (gastrocs).

 When to see a specialist

-What are the long-term effects of toe-walking if left untreated?
+What are the long-term effects of toe walking?

 - Ankle range of motion restrictions